 On a related note, the slang word limey originally referred to English sailors and sailing ships because the Royal Navy introduced rations of lime juice to prevent scurvy among its crews; by extension, the mildly derogatory term (originally lime-juicer) was assigned to British immigrants by longtime residents of Australia and other British colonies.

-2 Responses to “5 Derogatory Adjectives Derived from Words for Medical Conditions”
+2 thoughts on “5 Derogatory Adjectives Derived from Words for Medical Conditions”

 Also, “leper”, and the “leprosy” of Biblical times was not the same disease as the leprosy – Hansen’s Disease – of modern times.
 Nobody knows what the leprosy of ancient times was.
 There is a wide variety of skin diseases that it could have been, or it could have been many, with the same name because of the ignorance back then.